northwesternmutual/regent/README.md

 ### Querying logic tables

 Regent provides two ways to query logic tables.
 Logic tables are simply an array of objects.
-Each object in the array must have a property named `rules` which is an array of rules.
+Each object in the array must have a property named `rule` which is a regent rule to test.

 ```javascript
 const clothingLogic = [